ARWL2016/pluralsight-js-dev-en/README.md

 7. The npm scripts make use of the `npm-run-all` and `--parallel` commands
 8. We build into the source and use this while developing - so there is no public folder
 9. `buildScripts` is not like a `build` folder.
 It is not for the build output, but for utility files which run the build.
+10. The course module on HTTP calls generates the following files: `generateMockData.s`, `mockDataSchema.js`, and the three files in the `api` folder.
+This module focuses on creating a mock database server so that we can develop and test http requests in a working environment.

 ####Questions
 PROB: Running babel-node directly in the command line doesn't work, but the scripts run ok.